The Taking of Pelham One Two Three (1974 film): Critical reception

-Roger Ebert of the Chicago Sun-Times gave the film 3 stars out of 4.
-He praised the film's "unforced realism" and the supporting characters who elevated what could have been a predictable crime thriller: "We care about the people not the plot mechanics.
+Roger Ebert of the Chicago Sun-Times saw The Taking of Pelham One Two Three as an extension of 1970s disaster films such as The Poseidon Adventure or The Towering Inferno.
+He was initially skeptical of the subway-held-for-ransom premise, but gave the film a rating of 3 stars out of 4, praising its "unforced realism" shown in Matthau's "gruff, shaggy and sardonic" portrayal and the mayor being concerned about opinion polling, as well as the believable supporting characters who elevated what could have been a predictable crime thriller.
+In conclusion, Ebert wrote: "We care about the people not the plot mechanics.
 And what could have been formula trash turns out to be fairly classy trash, after all."

-Gene Siskel of the Chicago Tribune also gave the film 3 stars out of 4, describing it as a "solid new thriller laced with equal amounts of tension and comedy".
+Gene Siskel of the Chicago Tribune also gave the movie 3 stars out of 4, describing it as a "solid new thriller laced with equal amounts of tension and comedy".